 UML allows only one composite aggregation association to a component class at the same time; regardless of the multiplicity.
 Multiple composite aggregation associations to the same component class need to be related by an {xor} constraint.
 A further, parallel aggregation to the same component class has to be modelled by a shared aggregation association.
 Lifecycle dependency can be modelled by setting the lower value of the multiplicity to at least one at the aggregation end (hollow diamond).
 More than one additional lifecycle dependency shared aggregation associations are always related by an {xor} constraint.

+Note: Association classes are not used.

 Relationship Notation

 The following examples show the different kinds of relationships that are used in the model.

-Association Notation

 Figure 5.18 shows a bi-directional navigable association where each class has a pointer to the other.
 The association end role name becomes the name of the corresponding attribute.
 I.e., in the example: ClassA will have an attribute named “_classB” pointing to ClassB and vice versa.